Arteglam/BoardGameHub/README.md

 You will need the apiKey in the environment.ts file to access the Firebase functionality.

-The application is currently hosted with Firebase on this address - `https://boardgamehub-4a607.web.app/`, but not the final version.
+The application is currently hosted with Firebase on this address - `https://boardgamehub-4a607.web.app/`.
 ##